RoboCup-Humanoid-TC/GameController/README.md

 Some fields will be pre-filled by command line arguments, if they were specified.

 The following settings are exposed via the launcher:
 - Competition: This box selects the competition type of the game.
 It influences the behavior and constants of the GameController and narrows down the set of teams that can be selected.
-- Play-off: This checkbox selects if the game time stops during all Ready and Set states.
-Should be checked if the game is a quarterfinal, semifinal, final or 3rd place game.
+Available are `Adult Size`, `Drop In` and `Kid Size`
 - Teams:
     - Kick-off for (home / away) team: This box selects which team has the first kick-off, as a result of the coin tosses before the game.
     - The main box selects the team on the respective side.
-    - Field player color and goalkeeper color: These boxes select the jersey colors of the team.
+    - Color: These boxes select the colors of the team.
-- Testing:
-    - No Delay: This checkbox disables the delay of game state transitions.
-    - Penalty Shoot-out: This checkbox allows to start/continue a penalty shoot-out even though the game is actually decided.
-    - Unpenalize: This checkbox allows to unpenalize players before their time is over.
 - Mirror: This checkbox selects if the home (first on the schedule) team defends the right side (from the GameController's perspective) instead of the left side, as a result of the coin tosses before the game.
 - Fullscreen: This checkbox selects if the window should be switched to fullscreen mode when started.
 - Interface: This box selects the network interface to run on (see [above](#network-communication)).
 Not all interfaces that are listed will necessarily work.
-- Broadcast: This checkbox selects if control messages are sent to the limited broadcast address (`255.255.255.255`) instead of the interface's broadcast address.
-Should only be used when it is required that those messages are sent on all interfaces.
-- Multicast: This checkbox selects whether team communication is also received from a certain multicast group.
-Should only be used for simulated games, *never* for real competition games.

-The launcher allows to start a game only if the two teams are distinct and their jersey colors don't conflict, i.e. all four colors must be pairwise distinct, except for the goalkeeper colors which may be the same for both teams.
+The launcher allows to start a game only if the two teams are distinct and their jersey colors don't conflict, i.e. all colors must be pairwise distinct.
 Note that changing the sides or the kick-off team is not possible afterwards, so the switch to the main interface can only be done after the coin tosses.

 ### Main Interface

 #### Substitution

-To substitute players, first click the "Substitute" button on the team's side.
-Then, click the player which should be removed from play.
-The list of players will now change to the list of available substitutes (note that this list is scrollable).
-From this list, the player that shall replace the previously selected player is clicked.
-Depending on the game state, the new player gets a penalty or inherits the penalty of the substituted player.
-The goalkeeper property is tranferred to the substitute, i.e. when the goalkeeper is substituted, the substitute is expected to wear a goalkeeper jersey and inherits the privileges of the goalkeeper.

-This feature must also be used before the start of a half in order to match the set of players in the GameController to the players that are actually on the field.
-If a team wants to play with a goalkeeper with a number from 2-7 (or 2-5 in the Challenge Shield), this must be done using three substitutions (e.g. if a team wants to play with players 1-7, but have the 3 be the goalkeeper, it must substitute 8 for 1, 1 for 3, 3 for 8).
+To substitue a player click on the substitution button for the respective team.
+After substitution is activatet the operator can click on the respective player to set the player to a `Substitute` penalty.
+To remove the penalty: just click on a player with the `Substitute` penalty.
+If your team have less then three (`Adult Size`) or four (`Kid Size`) active players, the penalty will be removed

 #### Penalty Shoot-out

-A penalty shoot-out can only be started after two halves have been played and the score is equal.
+A penalty shoot-out can only be started after two halves or overtime have been played and the score is equal.
-However, it does not depend on the game mode, because penalty shoot-outs can already be needed in games in which the clock does not stop during the Ready and Set states.
-It is only allowed to switch to the next shot as long as the result of the game is not clear yet.

-The Playing state can be entered once players on both sides are selected.
-This is done by clicking the "Select" button (in place of the "Substitute" button).
-First, the color of the selected player must be selected.
-This is because in a penalty shoot-out, the jersey color does not necessarily match the designation as goalkeeper or kicker, and the GameController cannot know which players are wearing which jersey.
-After the color has been selected, a scrollable list of players appears (similar to substitution).

 #### Undo